-While the case of young model Chau Bui being secretly filmed in the bathroom of a photo studio in District 3, Ho Chi Minh City is still causing a stir in public opinion, recently, on social networks, information has appeared about a female student who was shocked to discover a hidden camera in the bathroom of a 5-storey rented house in Yen Nghia Ward, Ha Dong District, Hanoi City, where she has lived for 3 years.
+While the case of young model Chau Bui being the victim of being secretly filmed in the bathroom of a photo studio in District 3, Ho Chi Minh City is still causing a stir in public opinion, recently, on social networks, information has appeared about a female student who was shocked to discover a hidden camera in the bathroom of a 5-storey rented house in Yen Nghia Ward, Ha Dong District, Hanoi City, where she has lived for 3 years.
 A series of cases of secretly filming with hidden cameras being continuously discovered like this has made public opinion both angry and worried.

-Criminologist, Associate Professor, Dr. Do Canh Thin said that anyone who hears information related to the behavior of using technical means to secretly film in toilets, motels, hotels, or public places to obtain other people's confidential information will have a very uneasy feeling.
+Criminologist, Associate Professor, Dr. Do Canh Thin said that anyone who hears information related to the behavior of using technical means to secretly film in restrooms, motels, hotels, or public places to obtain other people's confidential information will have a very insecure feeling.
 It not only affects the private life and safety of each person but also affects social order.
 Although this is not a new phenomenon, recently with the development of technology, these behaviors are quite complicated, social life. and tend to increase.

 The toilet where the landlord installed a hidden camera.